2007 B.S. Psychology, Indiana University

 Graduate Student, Clinical Research Coordinator NICE SPACES Trial

 Madison Stout is a third-year clinical psychology graduate student.
 Madison's research examines psychosocial predictors of behavior change in cancer prevention (i.e. weight loss, smoking cessation, and vaccination), as well as psychosocial outcomes and mechanisms of sexual dysfunction in women.
 Outside of work, Madison tries to keep up with comedy, film, and pop culture.
-She has 11 nieces and nephews, and loves to spend time with them playing Legos, doing puzzles, drawing pictures, and reading!
+She has 11 nieces and nephews, and spends a lot of her free time FaceTiming them.

 Email Download CV